Crypto Assets Under the Bankruptcy Code: Practical Guidance for Addressing Novel Problems

 This 90-minute webinar is eligible in most states for 1.5 CLE credits.

 This CLE webinar will offer guidance on how bankruptcy and restructuring attorneys are analyzing the many complex and novel legal theories and information challenges they face when representing clients involved in digital currency exchange cases or when the debtor is the holder of digital assets that need to be valued, preserved, and monetized.
-The panel will give attention to avoidance actions and the unique problems that occur when the opposing party is or becomes a debtor itself.
+The panel will focus on avoidance actions and the unique problems that occur when the opposing party is or becomes a debtor itself.
+In reviewing the lessons from recent exchange cases regarding the treatment and disposition of crypto assets, the panel will explore which critical issues remain largely unresolved or unaddressed and best practices for representing clients attempting to navigate this uncharted territory.

 Faculty